 The fall admission deadline is December 15.
 We do not admit for spring.
 Graduate study applications are submitted directly to the Graduate School of Cornell University, which has jurisdiction over all graduate work and advanced academic degrees.
 A complete application includes a statement of purpose, a personal statement, unofficial transcripts, and two (preferably three) letters of recommendation.
 Please do not include copies of certificates, passports or other documents.
 We will not review your application until it is fully complete, including TOEFL/IELTS test scores.
 No individual faculty member can offer you admission.
 A graduate admissions committee will read your application when it is complete and make the decision.

 Please email the Graduate Field Assistant for pre-application information.

 Admissions are based on evidence of potential capability for advanced study.
 Applicants for the Ph.D. must already hold a master's degree.
 We do not require the GRE.

-For the M.A. and Ph.D., minimum TOEFL scores are as follows: Writing 20, Listening 15, Reading 20, Speaking 26, as well as a minimum total score of 100.
+International applicants must demonstrate proficiency in the English language by taking a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) exam.
+Minimum TOEFL scores are as follows: Writing 20, Listening 15, Reading 20, Speaking 26, as well as a minimum total score of 100.
+If ALL of these scores and the total are not met, applications will not be reviewed.
 The Graduate School requires an overall band score of a 7.0 or higher on the IELTS.
-TOEFL and IELTS scores are valid only if dated within two years of your program's application deadline.

 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services or other paid professional assistance.
 The use of such services violates university policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission or involuntary withdrawal from the university.